Embed This Data

 - FDI Inflow:

-Greece’s economic freedom score is 55.4, making its economy the 117th freest in the 2013 Index.
-Its score is the same as last year, reflecting substantial declines in property rights and financial freedom that largely offset improvements in six of the 10 economic freedoms.
+Greece’s economic freedom score is 55.7, making its economy the 119th freest in the 2014 Index.
+Its score is only slightly better than last year, with improvements in labor freedom and monetary freedom almost completely offset by deteriorations in investment freedom, the control of government spending, business freedom, and freedom from corruption.
 Greece is ranked 40th out of 43 countries in the Europe region, and its overall score is below the world and regional averages.

-Greece has been a member of NATO since 1952, joined the European Union in 1981, and adopted the euro in 2002.
-An enormous Greek sovereign debt crisis has threatened the overall stability of the eurozone.
-Large rescue packages have provided emergency loans from the EU, the European Central Bank, and the International Monetary Fund in exchange for severe austerity measures.
+Greece joined NATO in 1952 and the European Union in 1981.
+It adopted the euro in 2002.
+To confront a sovereign debt crisis in 2010, the European Central Bank and the International Monetary Fund provided emergency loans in exchange for necessary but long-delayed austerity measures.
+A year later, after a series of violent protests, the government collapsed.
 A caretaker government was formed in November 2011.
-When elections held in May 2012 failed to produce a government, new elections in June led to formation of a “pro-Euro” coalition led by the center-right New Democracy party along with the center-left Pan-Hellenic Socialist Movement and the Democratic Left Party.
-Greece’s economy depends heavily on tourism and services.
+When elections in May 2012 failed to produce a government, new elections in June 2012 led to formation of a “pro-Euro” coalition led by the center-right New Democracy party along with the center-left Pan-Hellenic Socialist Movement and the Democratic Left Party.
+Greece’s economy, which depends heavily on shipping, tourism, and services, has contracted for 19 straight quarters.

-Efforts to enhance the business environment have been sporadic at best.
-The process for launching a company is fairly streamlined, but licensing requirements remain burdensome and time-consuming.
-With rigid restrictions on work hours and high non-salary costs to employ a worker, the labor market remains stagnant.
-An economic depression and catastrophic monetary policy challenges brought on by the sovereign debt crisis continue.
+The process for launching a company is fairly streamlined and takes only five procedures, but licensing requirements remain burdensome and time-consuming.
+With high non-salary costs to employ a worker and rigid restrictions on work hours, the labor market remains stagnant.
+Monetary stability is weak, and Greece is receiving substantial subsidies from the European Union.